alackles/CMSC-140-FS-22/_pages/labs/lab7-files.md

 toc_icon: "cog"
 ---

 The purpose of this lab is to get some more practice with reading and writing files with Python.
-You can either use base python or Pandas for this lab.
+You'll be using Pandas for this lab.

 The secondary purpose of this lab is to **give you a refresher on using GitHub**.
 Remember that your final project will be turned in as a github repository; this lab will be turned in the same way.